lgadban/gloo-fed-local/README.md

+## Step 1
-Update the file `gloo-fed/templates/gloo-fed-rbac.yaml` to contain RBAC permissions required for the gloo-fed controller --
+First, in the `gloo-fed` chart update the file `gloo-fed/templates/gloo-fed-rbac.yaml` to contain RBAC permissions required for the gloo-fed controller --

 At line 69, right below the block:
 ```